FOXBOROUGH -- The numbers say Tom Brady is having another outstanding season.

 Brady threw two interceptions, one into the end zone, and was called twice for intentional grounding in a 24-23 loss in Seattle.
 Then he couldn't get the Patriots out of their own territory on two consecutive drives after they took a 23-13 lead over the Jets late in the third quarter.
 That helped New York rally and go ahead 26-23 before Brady did enough to set up two field goals for a 29-26 win in overtime.

-"Those last couple of drives, we moved the ball better," he said
+"Those last couple of drives, we moved the ball better," he said after that game.
+"I wouldn't say they were great drives, but they were good enough."

 He was much better a week later against the Rams, one of the NFL's weaker teams.
 Now, after a bye week, he's preparing for Sunday's game with the slumping Buffalo Bills (3-5), a team the Patriots already have beaten 52-28.